detsam/indepstate-cc/app/services/orderCards/README.md

 ## Configuration

 Sources are defined in `app/config/order-cards.json`.
-Copy this file to `config/order-cards.json` to override the defaults.
+Copy this file to the `config` directory under the application's user data path to override the defaults.

 Each entry declares a `type` and options.